awesome-davian/awesome-reviews-kaist/paper-review/template-paper-review.md

 \(한국어 리뷰에서\) ---&gt; **English version** of this article is available.

 ##  1. Problem definition
 Because of its significant improvement in accuracy, deep learning is being used in safety-critical applications such as autonomous driving, medical diagnosis, and meteorological forecasting.
-For such applications, model predictions mustn't be just accurate but well-calibrated.
+For such applications, model predictions mustn't be just accurate but **_well-calibrated_**.

 * What is 'Model Calibration'?
 Intensive research and engineering efforts focused on improving the model's predictive accuracy, but showed little interest in model calibration.